scheltemat/express-get-restaurants/README.md

 ```

 ## Part 1: `GET` Restaurants
-1. In the `app.js` file, create a `GET` request using Express for the `/restaurants` endpoint
+1. In the `app.js` file, create a `GET` request using Express for the `/restaurants` endpoint.
 2. In the `GET` request, return all restaurants via the `Restaurant.findAll()` method.
     - Remember to use `async` and `await`
     - Note that you will need to run `npm run seed` once in order to put data into the restaurant database.
-3. Send the restaurants as a JSON Response (`res.json()`)
+3. Send the restaurants as a JSON Response (`res.json()`).
+4. Start your server with `node server.js`.
-4. Test your endpoint by running `node server.js` and visiting http://localhost:3000/restaurants.
+5. Test your endpoint by visiting http://localhost:3000/restaurants.
 Your response should look similar to the one shown below:

 ![image (26)](https://user-images.githubusercontent.com/44912347/202527699-972e58f4-f0ec-4dda-a3ee-e9def56cf88a.png)